SvenGroot/Ookii.CommandLine/docs/Tutorial.md

 }
 ```

-`Run` is like the `Main` method for your command, and its return value should be treated like the
+The `Run` method is like the `Main` method for your command, and its return value should be treated
-exit code returned from `Main`.
+like the exit code returned from `Main`.

 And that's it: we've now defined a command.
 However, we still need to change the `Main` method to
 use commands instead of just parsing arguments from a single class.
 Fortunately, this is very
 simple.
-First add the `using Ookii.CommandLine.Commands;` statement, to Program.cs, and then update
+First add the `using Ookii.CommandLine.Commands;` statement to Program.cs, and then update
 your `Main` method:

 ```csharp